 All doors to the residence halls will be locked at all times.
 To ensure the safety and welfare of students and the protection of personal property, security must be maintained regarding the use of all entrances by nonresidents.
 Each student will be issued a room key.
+Residents are required to carry their keys with them at all times.
+Student who have excessive lockouts may be referred the Conduct Office for discipinary action.
 Any student losing his/her key will be charged labor and replacement costs for its replacement.
 Residents of Langley Hall will be issued a mailbox key.
 Loss of a mailbox key will also result in a $5.00 charge for replacement.
 All residents are required to have a valid student photo ID card.
 The ID card will permit access to the residence hall.
 Resident students have access to all residence halls.
 All students are responsible to advise Campus Safety immediately if they believe their card is lost or stolen.

 Sporting activities of all types are prohibited inside the residence halls.
 This includes but is not limited to golfing, basketball, hockey, football, soccer, lacrosse, etc. Due to the danger of personal injury and/or damage to property, water fights, shaving cream fights, powder fights, etc. within the residence halls are prohibited.

 No objects may be dropped or thrown from windows.
 Residents may not enter upon, cross, or use rooftops.
 Tampering with locks and altering or duplicating NHTI keys is prohibited.
 Lounge furniture may not be moved from the lounge in which it is located.
 Removing window screens and/or sitting on window sills is prohibited.
 Entering or exiting a building through a window is prohibited.
 All residents are expected to have consideration and respect for fellow residents, as well as for the physical property of the residence halls.
 Residents are held accountable for any incidents that occur in their assigned rooms, whether or not they are present at the time.